ga-wdi-boston/aws-s3-setup-guide/README.md

 1. Click on the security credentials tab.
 1. Click the small red `x` to the right of your existing access key to delete it.
 1. Click `Create access key`
-1. When complete, click `download .csv file` and save the csv to this repository.(this is the only time you'll be able to see your access key, but you can generate a new one anytime and are encouraged to rotate them frequently)
+1. When complete, click `download .csv file` and save the CSV to this repository.(this is the only time you'll be able to see your access key, but you can generate a new one anytime and are encouraged to rotate them frequently)
 1. Click `Download Credentials`.